jakobzhao/geog458/readme.md

 | Final  project                       | 20% |
 | Essay                                | 10% |

-> The item on **_constructive contribution to class_** includes your participation in the class (e.g., self-introduction, answer questions in class, etc/) and/or your response on github issues (ask questions via GitHub issue,and help your classmates using github issues).
+> The item on **_constructive contribution to class_** includes your participation in the class (e.g., self-introduction, answer questions in class, etc/) and/or your response on github issues (ask questions via GitHub issue, and help your classmates using github issues).

 ## :book: Copyright

-Through this course, I would like to cultiviate the open source culture.
-The course materials are apprently open source for students and open source community to access.
+Through this course, I would like to cultivate the open source culture.
+The course materials are open source for students and open source community to access.

 Notably, **students are not allow to videotape or audio-tape (record) this class in any form, and sharing recordings outside of class without the written consent of each student in the class is not permitted by [FERPA](https://registrar.washington.edu/students/ferpa/).** However, I will try to record most of the classes via Zoom and share them via Canvas.
 Even so, I still encourage each of you attend the lectures instead of watching the recorded videos afterwards.
 Your in-class participation is a key factor to yield the best learning outcome.